const-ae/glmGamPoi/README.md

 Pronounciation: [`dʒi əl əm ɡam ˈpwɑ`](http://ipa-reader.xyz/?text=d%CA%92i%20%C9%99l%20%C9%99m%20%C9%A1am%20%CB%88pw%C9%91)

-The core design aims of `gmlGamPoi` are:
+The core design aims of `glmGamPoi` are:

-  - Fit the Gamma-Poisson models on arbitrarily large or small datasets
+  - Fit Gamma-Poisson models on arbitrarily large or small datasets
   - Be faster than alternative methods, such as `DESeq2` or `edgeR`
   - Calculate exact or approximate results based on user preference
-  - Support in memory or on-disk data
+  - Support in-memory or on-disk data
   - Follow established conventions around tools for RNA-seq analysis
   - Present a simple user-interface
   - Avoid unnecessary dependencies